apple-fritter/celebration/README.md

 ```
 PS1='[\u \h] \w ', sets the prompt to display the username , hostname, and current working directory, such as `[user hostname] /home/user/`.

-PS2='▓▒░ 'sets the secondary prompt to show a pattern of block characters.
+PS2='▓▒░ ' sets the secondary prompt to show a pattern of block characters.
 This prompt level provides visual indication that more input is expected.

 ---